William R. Munroe: World War II

-Following the Japanese attack on Pearl Harbor and United States entry into World War II, Munroe was promoted to Rear Admiral on December 8, 1941 and his command continued in the operations in the Atlantic and returned to Pacific in mid-1942.
-He then conducted patrols between Hawaii and West Cost of the United States and was transferred to Miami, Florida in March 1942 for duty as Commander, Gulf Sea Frontier and Seventh Naval District.
+Following the Japanese attack on Pearl Harbor and United States entry into World War II, Munroe was promoted to Rear Admiral on December 8, 1941, and his command continued in the operations in the Atlantic and returned to Pacific in mid-1942.
+He then conducted patrols between Hawaii and the West Coast of the United States and was transferred to Miami, Florida, in March 1942 for duty as Commander, Gulf Sea Frontier and Seventh Naval District.

-While in this capacity, Munroe was responsible for the protection of both coasts of Florida, the Gulf of Mexico, the Yucatan Channel, and most of Cuba and directed antisubmarine campaign against germans U-boats penetrating to the Caribbean.
+While in this capacity, Munroe was responsible for the protection of both coasts of Florida, the Gulf of Mexico, the Yucatan Channel, and most of Cuba and directed antisubmarine campaign against German U-boats penetrating to the Caribbean.
 He distinguished himself in this capacity and was decorated with Legion of Merit for his service.

-Munroe was transferred to New York City by the end of March 1944 and assumed duty as Commandant, Third Naval District with responsibility of coastal defense of New York, Connecticut and New Jersey.
+Munroe was transferred to New York City by the end of March 1944 and assumed duty as commandant, Third Naval District with responsibility of coastal defense of New York, Connecticut, and New Jersey.
 He was decorated with second Legion of Merit for his service in New York.

 Following his promotion to the temporary rank of Vice Admiral on November 11, 1944, Munroe assumed command of United States Fourth Fleet with additional duty as Commander, South Atlantic Force.
 While in this capacity, he directed the anti-submarine campaign in the South Atlantic in the last months of World War II.
 Immediately following the capitulation of Germany, he launched and supervised a program to end the use of many shore facilities of the Navy in South America.
 Munroe was decorated with Navy Distinguished Service Medal for his service with Fourth Fleet.

 By the end of August 1945, Munroe was ordered to San Juan, Puerto Rico, where he held temporary command of Caribbean Sea Frontier for one month, before he was ordered to command of Tenth Naval District with headquarters at Naval Station Great Lakes, Illinois.
-He held that command until October 1947, when he retired due to health reasons after 39 years of active service.
+He held that command until October 1947, when he retired for health reasons after 39 years of active service.
 For his service in the Caribbean and Miami, Munroe also received foreign decorations from Brazil, Paraguay and Greece.

 Retirement

-Upon his retirement from the Navy, Munroe worked for brokerage company of Merrill Lynch, Pierce, Fenner & Smith and later joined the Union Oil Company of California.
+Upon his retirement from the Navy, Munroe worked for the brokerage company Merrill Lynch, Pierce, Fenner & Smith and later joined the Union Oil Company of California.
 He was also a member of Army and Navy Club in Washington, D.C.; New York Yacht Club; and Naval Order of the United States.
-Munroe was also awarded honorary LL.D. by the Baylor University in 1943.
+Munroe was also awarded an honorary LL.D. by the Baylor University in 1943.

-Vice Admiral William R. Munroe died on March 1, 1966, aged 79, at his home in La Jolla, California and was buried with full military honors at Fort Rosecrans National Cemetery in San Diego.
-His wife, Katherine Barnewell Johnson (1894–1979) was buried beside him.
-They had one son William Robert Munroe Jr., who also served in the Navy and retired as Commander.
+Vice Admiral William R. Munroe died on March 1, 1966, aged 79, at his home in La Jolla, California.
+He was buried with full military honors at Fort Rosecrans National Cemetery in San Diego.
+His wife, Katherine Barnewell Johnson, was buried beside him.
+They had one son, William Robert Munroe Jr., who also served in the Navy and retired with the rank of Commander.